Image: Steve Bielby | DOC

 The Waikanae ki Uta ki Tai project is part of DOC's Ngā Awa river restoration programme.

-Waikanae ki Uta ki Tai is a mountains to sea project to restore values associated with the whole river catchment.
+Waikanae ki Uta ki Tai is a project to restore the values associated with the whole river catchment from mountains to sea.

-The vision is of waiora (healthy water) with community working together to enhance the lifeforce, vitality and special nature of the awa.
-Since the river is a living whole and the community is an intertwined part of it, by protecting and revitalising the river we will enhance our community identity, wellbeing and prosperity.
+Waikanae River is a living whole and intertwined with the community.
+By protecting and revitalising the river we will enhance our community identity, wellbeing and prosperity.

 Project beginnings

-Restoration work in the catchment has been carried out by community groups for many years – this is one of the reasons the river was selected as a Ngā Awa catchment.
+Community groups have been carrying out restoration work in the catchment for many years.
+This is one of the reasons the river was selected as a Ngā Awa catchment.
 Waikanae ki Uta ki Tai was established in 2019.
-It fulfils a longstanding Waikanae community aim to coordinate the work of these groups and provide a mountains to sea approach to restoration.
+It fulfils a longstanding aim of the Waikanae community to coordinate the work of these groups and provide a mountains to sea approach to restoration.

 River health monitoring 2023